Spontaneous Twin Symmetry Breaking: Conclusion

 We have discussed the possibility of spontaneous twin symmetry breaking scenario.
 For the misalignment of nonzero twin Higgs vevs, there should be $\cos 8\theta$ term in $\hat V(\theta)$ which can come from the Coleman-Weinberg potential.
 In addition, we need a cancellation of ${\cal O}(v^2/\beta f^2)$ between $\l_{\rm mix}$ and $\beta/2$.

 The $SU(4)$ breaking scale $f$ is determined by the scale where the Higgs self quartic coupling flips its sign in the IR theory.
-Since $f$ in the minimal setup is ${\cal O}(10^{10}\,\GeV)$, we introduced twin VLLs with large Yukawa couplings to improve the naturalness.
-With VLLs, $f$ can be reduced as small as $1.3\,\TeV$.
+Since, in the SM, this flipping occurs around ${\cal O}(10^{10}\,\GeV)$, the minimal setup is not natural.
+For obtaining smaller $f$, we introduced twin VLLs with large Yukawa couplings and obtained $f$ as small as $2.7\,\TeV$ when they are safe from the current bounds on VLLs.

+Constraints on VLLs are estimated from the electroweak precision parameters $\Delta S$ and $\Delta T$ and Higgs to diphoton signal strength $\mu_{\gamma\gamma}$.
+With strong enough Yukawa couplings, the lightest VLL mass should be larger than around $400$ GeV.
 Potentially, VLLs are testable at the LHC or future lepton colliders through Higgs measurement and direct production depending on the mixing with SM leptons.
-Their signatures below TeV scale would lend credence to this scenario.
+Their signatures below the TeV scale would lend credence to this scenario.

 Although we do not specify the inflation sector, we have assumed that reheaton decays mostly to the sector with smaller Higgs vev in order to avoid cosmological problems.
 The reheating temperature of the SM sector should be less than around bottom quark mass for preventing thermal production of twin sector particles.
 An interesting possibility is that cogenesis of baryon asymmetry and asymmetric dark matter could occur during the reheating process.
-We leave detailed studies about the cosmological history and the inflation sector as future work.
+We leave detailed studies about cosmological history and the inflation sector as future work.

 {\bf Acknowledge} THJ is grateful to Chang Sub Shin, Kyu Jung Bae and Dongjin Chway for useful discussions.
 This work was supported by IBS under the project code, IBS-R018-D1.